chakrabar/chakrabar.github.io/_posts/notes/2018-02-18-asynchronous-programming-in-dotnet.md

 When a new task is run, it is managed and synchronized by the CLR.
 The new task (generally) runs on a `ThreadPool` thread.
 And even the continuation task is assigned to another thread from the thread pool.
 So, in the following code, 3 threads would get involved.

-**Note:** One can use the `Thread.CurrentThread.ManagedThreadId` to see the CLR thread ID of the currently executing code.
+**Note:** One can use the `ManagedThreadId` property of static `Thread.CurrentThread` to see the CLR thread ID of the currently executing thread.
 {: .notice--info}

 ```cs